jenkinsci/misc-info-tools-plugin/README.md

-# Related Job pipeline functions
+# Misc Jenkins pipeline functions

 This plugin's functionality is meant to make it a lot easier to trigger dynamic related checks when it comes to massive numbers of multi branch pipelines.
 When you have jobs with slightly different names coming and going in the thousands, having to write multiple script rest calls gets rather cumbersome.
 The ability to use just 2 key words to sanity check the related jobs is very handy.